-91. Compared to Model I, this model of the additional protocol would also allow member States more actively and directly to shape the content of the human right to a healthy environment at the regional level.
-However, the possibility of the member States to shape the content of the right would be limited to extending the protection compared to how the Court has interpreted the right to protection from the consequences of environmental harm under the existing Convention rights.
-The further development by the Court of its jurisprudence on the application of existing Convention rights in environmental contexts could be influenced by the way in which an additional protocol would specify the constituent elements of the human right to a healthy environment.
+92. Compared to Model I, this model would also allow member States actively and directly to shape the content of the right.
+The further development by the Court of its jurisprudence on the application of existing Convention rights in environmental contexts would presumably be influenced by the way in which an additional protocol would specify the constituent elements of a new Convention on the human right to a healthy environment.